mmazzarolo/tap-the-number/README.md

 (Thanks to Facebook F8 app for the trick).

-#### MobX (and src/utils) tips
+### MobX (and src/utils) tips
-Let's be honest here: I love Redux and I use it daily, but for simple applications like this MobX is more then enough.
+Let's be honest here: I love Redux and I use it daily, but for simple applications like this, MobX is more then enough.
-If you're not interested in middlewares or in having a centralized pattern for dispatching action, in my opinion MobX might be a better choice than Redux.
+In fact, if you're not interested in middlewares or in having a centralized pattern for dispatching action, in my opinion MobX might be a better choice than Redux.
 One thing I just recently started using with MobX is the `provider` + `inject` combo, which provides a nice abstraction on connecting components to the store (in a similiar way to the Redux's `mapStateToProps`).